kaygun/2022-Fall-388E/README.md

 There is no make-up for the homeworks.
 If you miss any of the homework deadline because of an emergency, do contact me to make an arrangement as soon as you can.

+## Attendance

+I will collect a written attendance in each lecture.
+I will use the attendance records for those students that are **edge cases** in their grades.
+(Push them up or down.)

 ## Homeworks

 For the homeworks, you are going to need to open a [GitHub](https://github.com) account and create a repository for this class.
 I am going to pull your howeworks and final project from your GitHub repositories at 11:59PM of each deadline date.
 You must open a private github repository and share it with my hotmail address: atabey_kaygun@hotmail.com.
 Then send my itu address (kaygun@itu.edu.tr) your name, student number and your private github repository link.
 Your deadline is September 26, 11:59PM.
 If you do not follow these instructions, I will deduct upto 15 points from your final grade.